jckarter/durians/README.md

-This header defines a class template `maybe<T>` for representing optional values. `maybe<T>` is laid out like a `struct { bool; T; };`; the `T` is uninitialized if no value is present. `T` must be movable but does not need to be copyable or default-constructible. `maybe<T>` is always movable, move-assignable, and default-constructible, and is copyable and copy-assignable if `T` is.
+This header defines a class template `maybe<T>` for representing optional values. `maybe<T>` is laid out like a `struct { bool; T; };`; the `T` is uninitialized if no value is present. `T` does not need to be movable, copyable, or default-constructible. `maybe<T>` is always default-constructible, and is movable, copyable, move-assignment or copy-assignable when `T` is.
-`maybe<T>` is standard-layout if `T` is standard-layout, and is trivially copy/move constructible, assignable, and destructible if `T` is. `maybe<T>` is however never trivial because it defines a nontrivial default constructor.
+`maybe<T>` is standard-layout if `T` is standard-layout, and is trivially copyable, movable, assignable, and destructible if `T` is. `maybe<T>` is however never trivial because it defines a nontrivial default constructor.

-A specialization is provided for `maybe<T&>`, which is represented by a `T*` with `nullptr` representing no value. `maybe<T&>` is always standard-layout and trivially copy/move constructible, assignable, and destructible.
+A specialization is provided for `maybe<T&>`, which is represented by a `T*` with `nullptr` representing no value. `maybe<T&>` is always standard-layout and trivially copyable, movable, assignable, and destructible.

 In addition to the standard value semantics methods, `maybe` types provide the following methods: